 \section{The UV LF with UltraVISTA and \Euclid}

-In this section we present the calculation of the UV LF at $z\simeq7$ using both the U-only and U+E samples.
-We then fit a DPL and Schechter function using the U+E sample, before comparing our results to theoretical predictions at $z\simeq7$ and JWST determinations of the UV LF at $z>7$.
+In this section we present the calculation of the UV LF at $z\simeq7$ using the U-only and U+E samples.
+We then fitted a DPL and Schechter function using the U+E sample, before comparing our results to theoretical predictions at $z\simeq7$ and JWST determinations of the UV LF at $z>7$.